joncastro/puppet-nginx-example/README.md

 ## A bit more detail of insides

-When vagrant up is executed, it creates a new vm based on the configured box, mount http directory a share folder and execute puppet module in the vm.
+When vagrant up is executed, it creates a new vm based on the configured box, mount http directory as a virtualbox share folder and execute puppet module in the vm.
 The puppet module ensure all the requirements to have an stable and consistent nginx server with a simple site.
 It ensures users, files, services, packages, configurations and others dependencies are configured properly.
-There are dependencies between the different components, like service nginx cannot start unless the package is installed to ensure consistency and this is defined in the puppet module.
+To make all those components consistent there are dependencies between the different them.
+For example, service nginx cannot start unless the package is installed.